Ben Forta

 Accessing the Debugger

-This time click on the Debugger icon, it looks like the image on the left, an Execute triangle but with a bug on it.
+To use the Debugger, switch to the Debugger screen.
+Look at the icons on the top left of Visual Studio.
+Click on the Debugger icon — it looks like an Execute triangle with a bug on it, shown here on the right.
 You can click this icon any time to go to the Debugger screen.
 To get back to the usual Explorer view, just click the top icon.

 So, click the Debugger icon.
 You should see a screen like this: